Gulf of Honduras: Economy

-Aquaculture

-Four aquaculture farms operate on the Belizean coast of the Gulf.
+Four aquaculture farms operate on the Belizean coast.
 These predominantly grow whiteleg shrimp.
 In 1999, these farms grew prawn in 107 ponds spanning 722 acres, with an annual production of over two million pounds for local consumption and export.

-Tourism

-Tourism is the second-largest foreign exchange earner in the Gulf countries.
-In Belize, tourism has historically focussed on cayes and reefs in the northern part of the country, outside the Gulf.
+Tourism is the second-largest foreign exchange earner in the region.
+In Belize, tourism has historically focused on cayes and reefs in the northern part of the country, outside the gulf.
 In 2001, for instance, only 11.1 per cent of tourists were destined towards the country's southern districts, accounting for only 6 per cent of income derived from tourist accommodation.
 Activities were primarily eco-cultural, with the main attractions being Mayan archaeological sites and various marine and coastal parks.
 Tourism infrastructure in the Guatemalan and Honduran coasts is more limited (with the exception of the Honduran Bay Islands).

-Transport

-The major port facilities in the Gulf are the Big Creek and Belize City ports in Belize, Puerto Barrios and Puerto Santo Tomás in Guatemala, and Puerto Cortés in Honduras, with the Honduran port being the only deepwater port in Central America, and one of the best equipped for cargo.
+The major port facilities are the Big Creek and Belize City ports in Belize, Puerto Barrios and Puerto Santo Tomás in Guatemala, and Puerto Cortés in Honduras, with the Honduran port being the only deepwater port in Central America, and one of the best equipped for cargo.
 In 2001, these ports accommodated nearly 4,000 ships and 12 million metric tonnes of cargo.

-Number of ship calls at, and quantity of cargo handled by, five major ports in the Gulf of Honduras.